hciudad/guides/code.md

     }
     ```

-  - **Align Equals**: When dealing with repetitive assignments, align the assignments where reasonable to support readability.
+  - **Align Blocks**: When dealing with repetitive assignments/blocks, align values where reasonable to support readability.

     ```php
     // bad